Reduce your risk of colon cancer

 Get screened for colorectal cancer.

 The best way to reduce your risk of colorectal cancer is to get screened for colorectal cancer regularly, beginning at age 45.
-Almost all colorectal cancers begin as abnormal growths in the colon or rectum.
+A screening can help find cancer before you have symptoms.
+Almost all colorectal cancers begin as abnormal growths in the colon or rectum, but they don’t always have symptoms.
+That’s why screenings are so important.
 Colorectal cancer screening can find abnormal growths so they can be removed before they turn into cancer.
 If you have a family history of colon cancer, your primary care physician might recommend testing at an earlier age.

 2